 Getting Your DIY Home Inspection Started

-Your own personal home inspection can take on many forms, and you can use your creativity and judgement here.
+Your own personal home inspection can take on many forms, and you can use your creativity and judgment here.
 Some people like to incorporate an actual physical checklist where they go down the list and manually fill in forms about what they’re seeing.
 Others are content to just file the knowledge away mentally for when they can get the problem addressed.
 There is no right or wrong way to do this so take the approach that suits you best.

 What isn’t so open for debate is your gear.
 You’ll want to wear gloves and make sure you’re not wearing any overly loose or fragile clothing if you plan on getting into tight spots or crawling around in crawlspaces and attics.
 If you have designated ‘work’ clothes, wear those.